victorlennojv/ChallengingMe-1-VueJs/README.md

 I will try to improve this project more and more, always looking for the best practices and ways to maintain a fast application and clean code.
 I am totally open to criticism and suggestions.

-It's based on Coodesh challenge, but I pretend to go further.

 The design is not the initial focus but the structure.

 I'm using differents approachs for fetching data, it's on purpose.
 The focus is to practice concepts.